summer-campus

-For the purposes of the Freedom of Information and Protection of Privacy Act, RSA 2000, c F-25 (FOIP Act), the Board of Governors has designated the General Counsel as "Head"; the Head is accountable for all decisions made under the FOIP Act.
+For the purposes of both the the Access to Information Act (ATIA) and Protection of Privacy Act (POPA), the Board of Governors has designated the General Counsel and Vice-President (People and Culture) as the "Head" of the University of Calgary.
+The Head is accountable for all decisions made under the acts.

-Under the authority of the Head, day-to-day implementation and administration of requirements of the FOIP Act is delegated to the FOIP Coordinator.
-Furthermore, pursuant to Section 85 of the FOIP Act, the Head has delegated specific duties, powers, or functions of the Head as outlined in the Delegation of Authority Policy.
+Under the authority of the Head, the day-to-day administration and implementation of the requirements of ATIA and POPA are delegated to the Access and Privacy Office.
+In accordance with the applicable provisions of ATIA and POPA, the Head has further delegated specific duties, powers, and functions as outlined in the University of Calgary's Privacy Policy and Delegation of Authority Policy

 What we do